 Field-hunting tip

-Look in oxidized zones of sulfide ore deposits country — that is the host setting where kornelite typically forms.
+Look in oxidized zones of sulfide ore deposits country, the host setting where kornelite typically forms.
 If you start seeing coquimbite, copiapite, jarosite in float, you are in the right ground.
 Field specimens usually show a acicular crystals, fibrous aggregates, crusts habit, so train your eye for that shape before scanning the outcrop.